x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         Format: `ShardingKey: {<Field1>: <1|-1>, [<Field2>: <1|-1>, ...]}`

     - ShardingType ( *string* ): Sharding type, and the default value is "hash".

         The values are as follows:

-        - "hash": Hash sharding
+        - "hash": Hash sharding.
-        - "range": Range sharding
+        - "range": Range sharding.

         Format: `ShardingType: "range"`